-In addition to integrating Lean and Six Sigma principles into a traditional merger approach, there also is great value in aligning integration project deliverables into a Lean and Six Sigma construct under the DMAIC process.
-Once again, it is a marriage of the Lean and Six Sigma and project execution that has the greatest impact.
+In addition to integrating Lean Six Sigma principles into a traditional merger approach, there also is great value in aligning integration project deliverables into a Lean Six Sigma construct under the DMAIC (Define, Measure, Analyze, Improve, Control) process.
+Once again, it is a marriage of the Lean Six Sigma and project execution that has the greatest impact.
 It is still necessary to have a project office, to do field-to-field mapping, to execute branding and to consolidate physical sites.
 The difference is that these activities are now done to enable a customer- and process-focused effort.

 |Project management office||Staff planning||Customer and associate communications|

 |Work planning, issue tracking, gap analysis, other management information systems||Site selection||Physical site consolidations|

 |Assessment surveys and analysis||Detailed consolidation plans (site/function)||Training/procedure documentation and delivery|